flutter/website/platform-channels.md

 }];
 ```

-You should now be able to run the app on IOS.
+You should now be able to run the app on iOS.
 If you are using the iOS
 Simulator, note that it does not support battery APIs, and the app will thus
 display 'battery info unavailable'.